kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ### Implementation details

-In order to get a consistent backup we have to make sure that no resource are modified during the backup process.
+In order to get a consistent backup, we have to make sure that no resources are modified during the backup process.
-To achieve that at the beginning of backup process migration tool creates a `ValidatingWebhookConfiguration` to intercept and reject all attempts to mutate Service Catalog resources.
-Because of a limitation of a setup with Agregation API server (used by previous version of Service Catalog) this webhook call fails with a following message:
+To achieve that, the migration tool creates `ValidatingWebhookConfiguration` at the beginning of the backup process to intercept and reject all attempts to mutate Service Catalog resources.
+Because of the limitation of the Aggregated API Server used in the previous version of Service Catalog, this webhook call fails with the following message:
 ```bash
 failed calling webhook "validating.reject-changes-to-sc-crds.servicecatalog.k8s.io":
 webhook does not accept v1beta1 AdmissionReviewRequest
 ```
-This error message is presented in case of a modification/creation attempt of any of Service Catalog resources during backup process and it means that write protection works as expected.
+This error message is presented in case of a modification or creation attempt of any Service Catalog resource during the backup process, and it means that the write protection works as expected.

-To test the mutation blocking feature execute following commands:
+To test the mutation blocking feature, execute the following commands:
-- to enable write protection:
+- to enable the write protection:
   ```bash
   ./service-catalog migration --action deploy-blocker --service-catalog-namespace=default
   ```
-- to disable write protection:
+- to disable the write protection:
   ```bash
   ./service-catalog migration --action undeploy-blocker --service-catalog-namespace=default
   ```